Polypants/threejs_tutorial/README.md

 ## Setting up Shadows

 To render shadows, we need do a few different things.

 First, we need to tell the renderer that shadows will be rendered.

+Add the following code just under the `renderer` code.

 ```
 renderer.shadowMap.enabled = true;